pyside/pyside2-setup/doc/typesystem_documentation.rst

     occur and it accepts the following values:

         * native: Before XML<->Backend transformation occur, so the injected code *must* be a valid XML.
-        * target: Before XML<->Backend transformation occur, so the injected code *must* be a valid backend format.
+        * target: After XML<->Backend transformation occur, so the injected code *must* be a valid backend format.

     At the moment the only supported backend is Sphinx.